motistudio/celli/README.md

 ### Designing a source-cache
 As mentioned, we may want to utilize larger caches in other services, such as Redis.
-We can achieve this behavior using the `backup` and `source` features.
+We can achieve this behavior using the `remote` and `source` features.

 Since Redis itself is not a cache implementation, we need to design an interface for it.
 This is where the `source` cache comes in: